Silurians Press Club

 The misdeeds of the boldface names...

+The New York Post has covered them all and wrapped them up in pithy prose and memorable headlines.
 And let’s not forget the right-wing influence of Rupert Murdoch, who bought the paper—the country’s oldest continuously published daily—in 1977.

-Mulcahy worked at the Post’s notorious gossip column Page Six from 1978 to 1985, including three years as editor, before launching a similar feature in New York Newsday, writing for the New Yorker and The New York Times and publishing three previous books.
+Mulcahy, a fellow Silurian, worked at the Post’s notorious gossip column Page Six from 1978 to 1985, including three years as editor, before launching a similar feature in New York Newsday, writing for the New Yorker and The New York Times and publishing three previous books.

 DiGiacomo freelanced at Page Six in the 1980s and became an editor there from 1991 to 1993.
 He has worked as writer or editor for Vanity Fair, Hollywood Reporter and the Daily News.
 He is now an executive editor at Billboard.